preetibyte/Library-Management-SQL-Project/README.md

 ```

 **Task 4: Retrieve All Books Issued by a Specific Employee**
--- Objective: Select all books issued by the employee with emp_id = 'E101'.
+--  Select all books issued by the employee with emp_id = 'E101'.
 ```sql
 SELECT * from issued_status
 WHERE issued_emp_id = 'E101';
 ```

 **Task 5: List Members Who Have Issued More Than One Book**
--- Objective: Use GROUP BY to find members who have issued more than one book.
+-- Use GROUP BY to find members who have issued more than one book.

 ```sql
 SELECT